Gordon R. Dickson: Personality

 John Clute has characterized Dickson as a "gregarious, engaging, genial, successful man of letters" who had not been an introvert.
-Clute considers Dickson a science fiction romantic.
+Clute considers Dickson a "science fiction romantic".
 Nevertheless, Clute stresses in connection to Dickson that science fiction welcomes "images of heightened solitude, romantically vague, limitless landscapes, and an anguished submission to afflatus", due to its origin in Gothic fiction.

 Style

-Clute has pointed out that Dickson, like Poul Anderson, with whom he collaborated in the Hoka series, "[tends] to infuse an austere Nordic pathos into wooded, rural midwestern American settings.'
-His works often have mercenaries as their protagonists and deal with aliens that are "less deracinated and more lovable than humans" (Clute).
-They "are inclined to take on a heightened, sagalike complexion" (Clute), particularly by the insertion of lyric poetry that is sometimes inferior.
+Clute has pointed out that Dickson, like Poul Anderson, with whom he collaborated in the Hoka series, "[tends] to infuse an austere Nordic pathos into wooded, rural midwestern American settings."
+His works often have mercenaries as their protagonists and deal with aliens that are "less deracinated and more lovable than humans".
+They "are inclined to take on a heightened, sagalike complexion", particularly by the insertion of lyric poetry that is sometimes inferior.

+Archival materials

+In 1974 Dickson donated to the Manuscripts Division of the University of Minnesota Libraries notes, outlines, and drafts for more than 240 short stories and 36 novels and novelettes.
+These included materials for Alien Art, The Outposter, The Pritcher Mass, None But Man, and Soldier Ask Not.
+They were made available to researchers without restriction.